alex-karpenko/git-events-runner/ROADMAP.md

     - config to restrict jobs' duration;
     - config to restrict the maximum number of running acton jobs:
 - gitrepo: extend file sensor to use globs instead of single file
+- doc: make documentation site versioned.
+- refactor: improve logging, make it more formal and short, with just relevant info only
+- controller: tracing